Disloyal: A Memoir: Critical reviews

 Lloyd Green writing in The Irish Times gave the book a positive review among a number of reviews that were mixed.
 Green noted "it's easy to distrust Cohen...But that doesn't make the book any less interesting.
 For all its black-hearted opportunism and self-aggrandizement, it delivers a readable and bile-filled take on Trump and his minions".
 Green considers the book's epilogue its most significant contribution to the Cohen saga.
 The section describes the efforts of William Barr to prevent the release of Disloyal, even if, in the opinion of Cohen and Green, it required destroying Cohen's rights to free speech, and pulling strings to have him remain in prison.

 Alex Shepherd of the New Republic gives a somewhat mixed review but notes that "Cohen's links with Trump are indeed deeper and more intimate than those of other tell-all writers ...
 A great many skeletons are excavated ...
 Disloyal is... a story of Cohen's gradual awakening to Trump's lawlessness and selfishness and the threat he posed to the country ...
 Disloyal is as unsavory a book as Michael Cohen is a character."
-In a conflict expressed by several other reviewers, Shepherd warns of Cohen's limited credibility for his "lying, cheating, and covering up" for the President, but still believes the book affords a unique insight into the real Donald Trump as only an insider like Cohen, a person equally blemished by greed and a thirst for power, could provide.
+In a conflict expressed by several other reviewers, Shepherd warns of Cohen's limited credibility for his "lying, cheating, and covering up" for the President, but still believes the book affords a unique insight into the real Trump as only an insider like Cohen, a person equally blemished by greed and a thirst for power, could provide.

 Carlos Lozada of the Washington Post, pans the book, calling it "A revolting, contradictory, redundant and transparently faux-penitent memoir" and notes that "While he does proffer the eye-popping details and anecdotes required in any Trump tell-all, Cohen reveals little about Trump that is not already widely understood."
 Lozada lists a series of books that each describe aspects of Trump's life with greater detail and insight than Cohen's book.